prathamssaraf/prathamssarf.co/CONTACT_FORM_SETUP.md

 # Contact Form Setup Instructions

-Your contact form has been updated to work with EmailJS, a service that allows you to send emails directly from your static website without a backend server.
+Your contact form has been updated to work with Formspree, a simple service that sends form submissions directly to your email without any complex setup.

 ## What's Been Implemented